 - Contains live enzymes (i.e. amylase)

 - Increase HDL levels

 - Has a similar amino acid profile as Bragg’s Liquid Aminos but more bio-available (assimilates/absorbs easily into the body)

-Bottom Line: Buy the expensive soy sauce that says “naturally brewed” on its label.
+Bottom Line: Buy the expensive soy sauce with “naturally brewed” on the label or make your own 🙂

-Note: Nama Shoyu is made with 40-60% wheat and should be avoided by anyone with gluten sensitivity.
-Nama Shoyu or tamari are not recommended during the initial stage of The Body Ecology Diet (B.E.D.).
-I am a Holistic Nutritionist and work with individuals ready to use B.E.D to heal a yeast, bacterial, or viral related health issue.
-I ate this way for many years and now lead others step-by-step through this diet with individualized support.
+Tara Tips: Nama Shoyu is made with 40-60% wheat and should be avoided by those with a gluten sensitivity.
+Also, Nama Shoyu or tamari are not recommended during the initial stage of The Body Ecology Diet (B.E.D.).

 Fallon, S. (2001).
 Nourishing Traditions.
 Washington, DC: New Trends Publishing, Inc.